GMS

 The calculation of Practice Support Subsidy is based on the following factors:

 Panel weighting refers to the process by which medical card patients over the age of 70 are considered at a 2:1 ratio, i.e. counted twice when the panel size is being calculated.
 Practice Support Subsidy is the only circumstance in which panel size is weighted.
-A GP with a weighted panel of 1,200 patients or more will be entitled to the full subsidy of 40 hours per week per subsidy and those GPs with weighted panels of less than 1,200 patients will be entitled to the subsidy on a pro rota basis (in 12 increments from 100-1,200).
+A GP with a weighted panel of 1,200 patients or more will be entitled to the full subsidy and those GPs with weighted panels of less than 1,200 patients will be entitled to the subsidy on a pro rota basis (in 12 increments from 100-1,200).

 GPs in partnerships or group practices, approved by CHO, may aggregate their panels when applying for the subsidy.
 However, only one full time (or equivalent number of part time hours) secretary and nurse/manager per GMS GP in the practice can be claimed.
 A GP in receipt of a Rural Practice Allowance is deemed to have a weighted panel of 1,200 for the purpose of computing the practice support subsidy.